Updated: Jan 27

 Dash of salt and pepper

-*you can double or quadruple this recipe to make a larger batch that will keep well, covered in the fridge for a few days.
+*Or you can double this recipe to make a larger batch, about 4-6 uses, that will keep well, covered in the fridge for about 5 days.

 1. Add all ingredients to a ramekin, small dish, or dressing container